 How To Write A Business Inquiry Email

-The structure and content of every inquiry email should be governed by a consistent format and a set of rules.
+A consistent format and a set of rules should govern the structure and content of every enquiry email.
 Here is a complete guide on how to write a business inquiry email.

 Know the Recipient

-The first step in writing a business inquiry email requesting the information is to figure out who the recipient will be.
+The first step when seeking a business inquiry is requesting the information is to figure out who the recipient will be.
 How can you know whether your email address is personal or business-related?

-You're speaking to a group of people.
-A generic email address (such as [email protected] or [email protected]) is standard practice for many companies.
+You’re speaking to a group of people.
+A generic email address (such as hello@ or info@) is standard practice for many companies.
 These email addresses need a more professional and direct approach.

 When you send a personal email, you may address the recipient by their first name and communicate more personally.
 Using a person's first name may be a great way to establish an immediate rapport, but it's not always appropriate in the corporate world.